Reducing Patient No-Show Rates: A Comprehensive Guide

 - A study published in the Journal of the American Medical Informatics Association revealed that 90% of patients now want live video chats with physicians.

-These and other factors mean that broad-ranging strategies to reduce no-show rates are required to reach every segment of the patient base.
+These and other factors mean that broad-ranging strategies on how to prevent no shows are required to reach every segment of the patient base.
 For this, providers need:

 A centralized communication hub capable of unifying all patient communication in one place, and providing patients with convenient communication options that are automated, dynamic, bi-directional, and conversational.